sublime-security/technical-solutions-temp/huntWithNewCoreFeedRules/README.md

 - Performs hunts with the MQL source code of each new rule
 - Allows configurable hunt time ranges using simple lookback periods
 - Polls for hunt job completion
-- Generates a CSV report
+- Generates reports in JSON or CSV format
+- Provides direct links to flagged messages in the Sublime console

 ## Prerequisites